shiiyan/my-push-notification/README.md

 # my-push-notification

-Sample App to test push notifcation from web app using Service Worker and Push API.
+Sample App to test push notifcation for web app using Service Worker and Push API.